shakacode/react_on_rails/README.md

 ### Generator Functions
-Why would you create a function that returns a React component rather than simply an Object that is a React class?
+You have 2 ways to specify your React components.
+You can either register the React component directly, or you can create a function that returns a React component.
+Creating a function has the following benefits:

-1. You need access to the `railsContext`.
+1. You have access to the `railsContext`.
 See documentation for the railsContext in terms of why you might need it.
 You **need** a generator function to access the `railsContext`.
-1. You may want the ability to use the passed-in props to initialize a redux store or set up react-router
+1. You can use the passed-in props to initialize a redux store or set up react-router.
-1. You may want to return different components depending on what's in the props.
+1. You can return different components depending on what's in the props.

 ReactOnRails will automatically detect a registered generator function.
 Thus, there is no difference between registering a React Component versus a "generator function."

 Another reason to use a generator function is that sometimes in server rendering, specifically with React Router, you need to return the result of calling ReactDOMServer.renderToString(element).
 You can do this by returning an object with the following shape: { renderedHtml, redirectLocation, error }.
+Make sure you use this function with `react_component_hash`.

 For server rendering, if you wish to return multiple HTML strings from a generator function, you may return an Object from your generator function with a single top level property of `renderedHtml`.
 Inside this Object, place a key called `componentHtml`, along with any other needed keys.
 An example scenario of this is when you are using side effects libraries like [React Helmet](https://github.com/nfl/react-helmet).
 Your Ruby code will get this Object as a Hash containing keys componentHtml and any other custom keys that you added:
 { renderedHtml: { componentHtml, customKey1, customKey2} }

-Note: The functionality in the above paragraph requires the use of our new `react_component_hash` method.
-Said functionality in our `react_component` method is now deprecated.

 ### Rails Context and Generator Functions
 When you use a "generator function" to create react components (or renderedHtml on the server), or you used shared redux stores, you get two params passed to your function that creates a React component: